simshadows/discord-mentionbot/README.md

 # Key features:

 * **Persistent data and settings**
+	* A message caching service is also provided to speed up the operation of message searches and statistics generation.
 * **Modularity**: Modules give the bot functionality.
 	* Each module has the ability to pre-process incoming commands, allowing for some very interesting uses.
 * **Server-wise customizability**: Server owners are able to set up installed modules and change settings as desired.